jasilven/ruply/README.md

 Binary is now in the cargo target directory.

-## Running
+## Usage
-With nrepl-server running at localhost port 38581:
+With nrepl-server running at port 38581 and prepl-server at 5555.

+### Running a repl session

 ```
 % ruply -h localhost -p 38581